jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-The cracked version of Cobalt Strike can be used as a post\-exploitation tool, enabling cybercriminals to elevate and enumerate access after compromising a victims system.
+The cracked version of Cobalt Strike can be used as a post\-exploitation tool, enabling cybercriminals to elevate and enumerate access after compromising a victim’s system.
 Numerous cybercrime groups have incorporated cracked Cobalt Strike into their attack chains.
-To disrupt these activities, Microsofts Digital
-Crimes Unit (DCU) tracked the command and control (C2\) infrastructure of Cobalt Strike team servers associated with malware campaigns.
+To disrupt these activities, Microsoft’s Digital Crimes Unit (DCU) tracked the command and control (C2\) infrastructure of Cobalt Strike team servers associated with malware campaigns.